 When it’s caused by dry, hot weather, it’s the mature leaves that curl.
 New growth will be smaller so they won’t need to curl to conserve energy.

-Mature leaves are bigger and those are the ones to curl because of their size.
+Mature leaves are bigger, and those are the ones to curl because of their size.

-What you’re seeing is the plant protecting itself from drought, even if it has enough water in the soil.
+You see the plant protecting itself from drought, even if it has enough water in the soil.

-You’re actually witnessing a battle of respiration versus transpiration, which is just a part of how plants grow.
+You’re witnessing a battle of respiration versus transpiration, which is just a part of how plants grow.

 - Respiration is when the plant transforms the carbon dioxide it absorbs into oxygen during photosynthesis.

-- Transpiration is the water movement inside the plant, after which, excess water escapes through the stomates on the underside of the tomato leaves.
+- Transpiration is the water movement inside the plant, after which excess water escapes through the stomates on the underside of the tomato leaves.

 When transpiration is happening faster than respiration is, leaf curl reduces the surface area, helping the plant store water until it can convert it to energy.

-That being said, still check the soil moisture level because too high a heat will cause the soil to dry faster.
+That being said, check the soil moisture level because too high a heat will cause the soil to dry faster.
 Tomatoes like the soil to be moist but not wet.

 Downward leaf curl is a problem to address ASAP.
-Take this as a sign of the plant telling you that it can’t get a drink.
+Take this as a sign of the plant telling you it can’t get a drink.

 The confusing part of this type of curling is that it tends to happen after a heavy watering, such as after deep watering the soil or when there’s been a heavy downpour.

-Traditional wisdom tells you that the plant can’t be thirsty, but the reality is that if the soil is waterlogged, the roots can start to rot and when that happens, the plant will defensively try to prevent the rot from spreading.
+Traditional wisdom tells you that the plant can’t be thirsty, but the reality is that if the soil is waterlogged, the roots can start to rot, and when that happens, the plant will defensively try to prevent the rot from spreading.

 The noticeable signs of root rot above the soil are leaves drooping and curling downward.

-The yellowing is the nitrogen deficiency and the leaf curling downwards is the lack of water uptake.
+The yellowing is the nitrogen deficiency, and the leaf curling downwards is the lack of water uptake.

 Before you reach for the fertilizer, know that the tomato plant is tricky with fertilizers.
-Just because its leaves are yellowing, doesn’t mean it needs a nitrogen fix.
+Just because its leaves are yellowing doesn’t mean it needs a nitrogen fix.

 Macronutrient Deficiencies